-4.3 Realise the benefits for our Community created through major
+4.3 Realise the benefits for our Community created through mining

-Key Actions to achieve our goals Our Performance measures Work with Regional Development Australia Yorke and Mid North to support and encourage existing and new industries that support major industry to establish in the Yorke Peninsula Council area. ••• Work with Regional Development Australia Yorke and Mid North to increase access to employment opportunities for our communities through supporting and advocating for training and skills initiatives focused on the major industry and business growth.
-Work with major industry employers and businesses to employ local people.
-Ongoing - Number of local people employed by major industries.
-Work with major industry and business to provide support for community groups/programs.
-Ongoing - Number of programs provided to support community groups/programs.
+Work with Regional Development Australia Yorke Ongoing - Number of new industries and Mid North to support and encourage existing established on the Yorke Peninsula. and new industries that support major industry to establish in the DC of Yorke Peninsula.

+Work with Regional Development Australia Yorke Ongoing - Number of training and skill and Mid North to increase access to employment initiatives provided that focus on the mining opportunities for our communities through industry. supporting and advocating for training and skills initiatives focused on the mining industry and other major industries.

+Work with Rex Community Consultative Group to Ongoing - Number of local people employed encourage mining companies and other major by major industries. industry employers to employ local people.

+Work with Rex Community Consultative Group to Ongoing - Number of programs provided by lobby on behalf of the community for mining mining companies to support community companies to provide support for community groups/programs. groups/programs.